gerardbm/dotfiles/README.md

 ### Zsh

-First, install it from the repositories; then you need to change your current shell (bash is the default, normally).
-To list all installed shells, run:
+First, install it from the repositories; then you need to change your current shell (bash is the default, normally):

-`$ chsh -l`

-And set one as default for your user:

 `$ chsh -s /usr/bin/zsh`

 Now log out and log in to see the new shell as default.
 Copy the file `.zshrc` to your `$HOME` directory.
 Install [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) following the instructions from its page.

+Via curl:

+`sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`

+Via wget:

+`sh -c "$(wget https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh -O -)"`

 Atomic theme must be downloaded from [Atomic repository](https://github.com/gerardbm/atomic).

+Enable zsh-syntax-highlighting:

+`git clone https://github.com/zsh-users/zsh-syntax-highlighting $HOME/.syntax`

+It's already sourced at the end of the file `.zshrc`:

+`source $HOME/.syntax/zsh-syntax-highlighting.zsh`

+In fact, it can be installed through yaourt (Arch-based) and from the official repositories on Debian 9.
+However, for each case the plugin is installed in different paths, so I prefer to download the last version to my `$HOME` directory to keep the portability.

 ### URxvt